Get to Know

 Way, Iskwist Sierra sanchez.

-This year I have really started focusing on bringing more culture into my work and connecting with my communities.
-I attended the first annual Returning from the Stars conference hosted by the Center for Indigenous Midwifery and completed the Cerrando Caderas Challenge with IndigeMama this summer.
+I have really started focusing on bringing more culture into my work and connecting with my communities.
+I attended the first annual Returning from the Stars conference hosted by the Center for Indigenous Midwifery in 2025 and completed two Indigenous centered doula trainings in Spring of 2026.

-I recently began a part time position aiding Spokane Tribal Network in supporting local Indigenous doulas, such as myself, by providing Medicaid billing support.
-I look forward to future opportunities to progress the work we are doing in our communities.
+I also recently began a part time position aiding Spokane Tribal Network.
+In this role, I support Indigenous doulas, such as myself, by providing Medicaid billing support and mentorship.
+I look forward to future opportunities to help progress the work we are doing within the Indigenous Birth Justice movement.

 Training